TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_current_sense.md

     <td>
         - OSR values must be identical for both normal current and over current<br>
         - Normal current trigger mode does not support over current<br>
-        - Zero cross detection is not supported
+        - Zero cross detection is not supported<br>
+        - Support for nine channels in trigger mode
+            - **Note:** An example of nine channels using a single PRU for trigger mode will be available in the next release
     </td>
 </tr>
 <tr>